a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-camera.md

 The camera starts at x and y (0, 0) when the map is first loaded.
-Upon starting the game, the camera moves to match where the player's start tile is (the player is the cat).
-The screen size is around 800x600, so you can think of the camera as the rectangle on this map image.
-The rectangle shows that a piece of the entire map is being shown to the player on the screen at a time:
+Upon starting the game, the camera moves to match where the player's start location is (the player is the cat).
+The screen size is around 800x600, so you can think of the camera as the black rectangle on the below image of the map.
+The rectangle shows that only a piece of the entire map is being shown on the screen at any given time:

 ![entire-map-with-camera-1.png](../../../assets/images/entire-map-with-camera-1.png)